 When you’re in the wrong, just listen.
 And be very patient because it’s such a long game in venture.

 And you have to be obsessed.
-People in VC are very passionate; I think the best people are obsessed with this world.
-And they let it become their world.
-And there’s nothing wrong with that.
+People in VC are very passionate.
+I think the best people are obsessed with this world and they let it become their world.
+There’s nothing wrong with that.
 Of course, it’s important to have a work-life balance, but if you love it, it’s okay to say you love it.

-There are a lot of resources out there and great programs, such as the Newton Program.
+There are a lot of resources out there and great programs, such as the Newton Venture Program.
 There’s no reason to not know things.
 Be educated.
 Be informed.
-I’ve got this email list for people who want to get into VC: books you should read, podcasts you should listen to, news that you subscribe to, events etc.
+I have an email list for people who want to get into VC, such as books you should read, podcasts you should listen to, news that you subscribe to and events.

-We also do lunch on Hangouts for people to come and ask any questions: founders and VCs.
+We also do lunch on Hangouts for people to come and ask any questions, for founders and VCs.
 In those spaces, don’t be afraid to ask questions.
 That’s really important.

-Is there a particular question you always get asked around like entering the world of VC?
+Is there a particular question you always get asked around entering the world of VC?

 On Friday, someone joined one of my lunchtime Hangouts and said they had an interview at a venture fund and wasn’t sure where to go.
-So I called them before their interview.
-And they wanted to know most about how to source deals and what makes me say no. Rightfully, they wanted to know more about the psychology behind it.
+So, I called them before their interview.
+They wanted to know about how to source deals and what makes me say no. Rightfully, they wanted to know more about the psychology behind it.
 I wish more people did that.
-I think typically people do ask a lot of sourcing deals and how to support founders which are both solid things to care about.
+I think typically people do ask a lot about sourcing deals and how to support founders, which are both solid things to care about.

 From your perspective, what do you think the main issues are with the current state of VC and what can people do to tackle them?